How Should I Care for AN Orphaned Cottontail Rabbit?

 Yes

-As a tidbit to public opinion, and in an attempt to make things more manageable, most State agencies make an exception for licensed wildlife rehabilitators and wildlife rehabilitation centers.
-It is undeniably true that people who make a career out of raising orphan wildlife tend to get better at it with time.
-They apprentice with others, take training courses and read up on the subject.
-Some will have better success rates than you will – even if you follow my advice.
-They also handle the discovery of a dead bunny in the cage better than most of you will.
-But I am not going to get in to what you should or should not do with this bunny – that’s not what this article is about.
+It is true that people who make a career out of raising orphan wildlife tend to get better at it with time.
+They apprentice with others, take training courses, get continuing education credits and read up on the subject.
+Some will have better success rates than you an inexperienced person will – even if you follow their or my advice.
+Over the years, they learned to handle the discovery of a dead bunny in its cage better than most of you will.
+I am not going to get in to what you should or should not do with demands of the wildlife bureaucracy – that’s for you to decide. (read here)

 How Much Human Contact Should This Bunny Have?

+That depends on where and how soon you plan to release it.
+There are two conflicting processes working here.
+The first is that baby bunnies are calmer, easier to feed and less stressed when they are comfortable with the touch and presence of the person who feeds and cares for them.
+Initially, bunnies may seem tame and accepting of handling when they are actually terrified and frozen with fear.
+The older the baby is when it is found, the more likely this reaction.
+If the baby you found is capable of feeding itself entirely on plants, minimize your contact with it.
+That way, it will be more likely to survive when you do release it.
 If it is younger, with repeated handling and caressing it will calm down, relax and thrive.
 But its trusting nature will be a disability to its survival when you are no longer there to protect it.
-I know of no easy solution for this.
-Bunnies that no longer have normal fear responses need to be released in locations where they are protected from humans, pets and predators if they are to survive.
+I know of no easy solutions to this.
+Bunnies that no longer have a normal fear responses need to be released in locations where they are protected from humans, pets and predators if they are to survive.
 There is an element of this problem in all bunnies that are hand raised, but it will be worse in those that have the most human contact.
 However, some bunny rehabilitators have found that those with the most human contact thrive the best.
 An alternative is to release trusting bunnies in stages, moving them to larger and larger pens and visiting them less and less, until their natural spookiness returns.
+Fear is genetically hardwired into wild rabbits.
+With time, it will return if given the chance.

 What Are Some Of The Main Reasons Baby Bunnies Do Not Survive?
 (Stress Of Neglect, Predator Trauma, Chilling, Dehydration, etc.)